 Selection: During the selection process, DODD may contact the facility for clarification of information.
 The facility may be able to satisfactorily resolve the department’s concerns at this point and avert an on-site review.
 ICFs may be selected for an exception review by DODD based on any of the following:

-The findings of a certification survey conducted by the Ohio Department of Health that the facility has been issued a significant citation in a condition of participation.
+The findings of a certification survey conducted by the Ohio Department of Health that may indicate that the facility is not accurately assessing residents, which may result in the resident’s inaccurate classification into the RACS case mix placement system.

-A risk analysis of an ICF with a noticeable change in the frequency distribution of the residents in the RACS classes; or a significant change in the ICF average case mix score; or an ICF for which other data indicates that the assessment information submitted by the facility may not result in accurate classification of the facility’s residents in the RACS system.
+A risk analysis of an ICF with a sudden or drastic change in the frequency distribution of the residents in the RACS classes not attributable to a change in resident population; a sudden or drastic change in the ICF average case mix score not attributable to a change in resident population; or an ICF for which other data indicates that the assessment information submitted by the facility may not result in accurate classification of the facility’s residents in the RACS system.

 Prior resident assessment performance of the provider, including, but not limited to, ongoing problems with assessment submission deadlines, error rates, incorrect assessment dates, and apparent unchanged assessment practices following the departmental review performed pursuant to section 11 of HB303 or a subsequent exception review.
+Assessment practices must be inconsistent with supporting documentation from specific resident records.

 (D) Exception reviews shall be conducted at the facility by qualified intellectual disability professionals (QIDP), registered nurses and other licensed or certified health professionals under contract with or employed by DODD.
 When a team of DODD reviewers conducts an on-site exception review, the team shall be led by a qualified intellectual disability professional.
 Persons conducting exception reviews on behalf of DODD shall meet the following conditions: